 Day 4: Rifugio Agostini to rifugio Alimonta along via ferratas Castiglioni, sentiero attrezzato dell Ideale, sentiero alp.
 Martinazzi

-Another awesome day awaits, this time with not 2 but 3 via ferratas to tackle.
-Don't worry though 2 of the 3 iron paths are very short and combining all three you will spend a lot less time attached to a cable, comparing to the previous day and more time just hiking.
+Another awesome day awaits this time with not 2 but 3 via ferratas to tackle.
+Don’t worry though 2 of the 3 iron paths are very short and combining all three you will spend a lot less time attached to a cable, compared to the previous day and more time just hiking.

-From rifugio Agostini you have to take the path no. 321 in the direction of rifugio XII Apostoli.
-The first via ferrata for the day is called Ettore Castliglioni.
-Even though technically quite easy, there is a lot of vertical ladders on this route so I hope you don't suffer from vertigo.
+From rifugio Agostini you have to take path no. 321 in the direction of rifugio XII Apostoli.
+The first via Ferrata for the day is called Ettore Castiglioni.
+Even though technically quite easy, there is a lot of vertical ladders on this route so I hope you don’t suffer from vertigo.

 If you are lucky with the weather, be prepared to get distracted by the awesome views!
-The highest point on this ferrata is Bochetta dei Due Denti pass (2859 m a .s.l. or 9380 feet).
-It took me approx. 1,5 hour to reach it from leaving the Agostini hut.
+The highest point on this Ferrata is the Bochetta dei Due Denti pass (2859 m a .s.l. or 9380 feet).
+It took me approx. 1,5 hours to reach it from leaving the Agostini hut.

-The descent from the pass involves a short cable protected section (after that you can take off your via ferrata kit) and then a downhill hike on a scree and rocky slopes all the way to the XII Apostoli hut.
-On A good weather day the hut is visible from the pass so you know exactly where you are heading.
-Otherwise just follow the red paint marks.
+The descent from the pass involves a short cable protected section (after that you can take off your via Ferrata kit) and then a downhill hike on scree and rocky slopes all the way to the XII Apostoli hut.
+On A good weather day, the hut is visible from the pass so you know exactly where you are heading.
+Otherwise, just follow the red paint marks.

 Take a break at the hut before continuing on a path no. 304 in the direction of rifugio Brentei and via ferrata Sentiero Attrezzato dell Ideale – the second iron path of the day.
 For the first 40-50 minutes you will be ascending gently to Bocca dei Camosci Pass.
 Once you reach it, it’s time to kit up again.

-From the pass it's a 10 minute descent on a well protected cable route to Vedretta Dei Camosci glacier.
-Keep your gear on, because the next ferrata is close by.
+From the pass, it’s a 10-minute descent on a well-protected cable route to the Vedretta Dei Camosci glacier.
+Keep your gear on, because the next Ferrata is close by.

-You might recognise that you have done a short section of this path on the second day of this traverse.
+You might recognize that you have done a short section of this path on the second day of this traverse.